At1re/At1re/README.md

-- 👀 I’m interested in Finance and Coding
+- 👀 I’m interested in Finance and Marketing
 - 🌱 I’m currently learning C++ and Java
 - 🌱 I have advanced knowledge of Python, HTML, CSS and JavaScript
 - 📫 Reach me at atirebusinessalt@gmail.com